 Scatter Plot

-You can compare two distributions in the Scatter Plot and see how they correlate.
+In the Scatter Plot you can compare two distributions and see how they’re correlated to each other.
 You can also see the Joint Confidence Level (JCL) for a combination of two values.
-For example, what's the probability of finishing before date x and below cost y?
-The plot visualizes each iteration as a dot, whose position is determined by the two values you choose.
+E.g.: What’s the probability of finishing before date x and below cost y?
+The plot visualizes each iteration as a dot, which position is determined by the two values that you choose.

 Example Scatter Plot diagram.

 The picture above shows the default setup of the Scatter Plot.
-In it, we're comparing the project finish date (on the x-axis) and the project cost (on the y-axis).
-The plot tells us there is only a 7% chance of finishing before the deterministic finish date and below the deterministic cost.
-The green markers in the lower left corner visualize this.
-The red markers in the top right corner show a 79% chance of being late and over budget.
+In it we’re comparing the project finish date (on the x axis) and the project cost (on the y axis).
+The plot tells us that there is only a 7% chance of finishing before the deterministic finish date and below the deterministic cost.
+This is visualized by the green markers in the lower left corner.
+The red markers in the top right corner shows that there is a 79% chance of being both late and over budget.

 X and Y Axis